 Jazz it up!

 We all know that reading black text on a white background can be boring.
 That’s why it is important to spruce up your articles.
 Be sure to add relevant images, positioning them throughout the article.
+This could be slides, images or even memes.

 You should also work to keep your paragraphs short and break up the copy by using punchy headlines, written with SEO in mind.
 Then if you want to drive traffic back to your own website be sure to include links and a strong call to action.